dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 };
 ```

-Wait, what about UPDATE_POST, surely that has to exist... technically yes, you do want to update, but it is basically an exact duplicate of FETCH_POST.
+Wait, what about UPDATE_POST, surely that has to exist... technically yes, you do want to update, buuut in practice it does the same things as FETCH_POST...

 Now you might ask, how the heck do we fetch from an API using actions!?